The People (film): Production

-As noted above, the film was notable for its second pairing of William Shatner and Kim Darby, who had worked together in the Star Trek episode "Miri."

 The children's illustrations in the film were done by Arthur Okamura.

 The film was the first TV movie for John Korty, and was produced by his sometime partner Francis Ford Coppola, listed as the Executive Producer on the actual film, and scored by his father Carmine.

+The Monster Times reported in November 1972 that a sequel was in the pipeline, Birds in the Wilderness; no such film appeared.

 Reception

 One history of science fiction reports that the film stood out in its time "for being neither shoddy nor sentimentalized."